masnapp/zabbix/README.md

 Now we need to create our resource that will hold our Zabbix container(s).

 In our case, we will host Zabbix on a Compute Instnace.
-In terraform the syntanx for this is `google_compute_instance`
+In terraform the syntanx for this is `google_compute_instance`.

-Add the following to the `main.tf` file create earlier
+Add the following to the `main.tf` file create earlier:

 ```terraform
 variable "vm_name" {